Saint-Basile-le-Grand

-Saint-Basile-le-Grand (/fr/) is a city located in La Vallée-du-Richelieu Regional County Municipality in southwestern Quebec, Canada.
+Saint-Basile-le-Grand (/fr/) is a South Shore suburb of Montreal.
+It is located in La Vallée-du-Richelieu Regional County Municipality in southwestern Quebec, Canada.
 The population as of the 2021 Canadian Census was 17,053.

 History

 On June 15, 1871, Saint-Basile-le-Grand was created from territories coming from Saint-Bruno-de-Montarville and Saint-Joseph-de-Chambly.
 On June 7, 1969, the municipality obtained its status as a city.
 Its territory, the majority of which is still agricultural, occupies an area of 35.84 km2 between the Richelieu River and Mont Saint-Bruno.

-On August 23, 1988, the city suffered an arson attack on a PCBs warehouse.
+On August 23, 1988, after there was a huge fire after arson at a PCB warehouse, there was a large-scale evacuation of part of the town and the downwind area.

 For several years now, the citizens of Saint-Basile-le-Grand are able to take advantage of the commuter train.
 The station located at the corner of boulevard du Millénaire and boulevard Sir-Wilfrid-Laurier (Route 116) also led, in 2004, to the construction of a small shopping center called "Place de la gare".